huntdatacenter/docs/docs/coordination/roles.md

 # Coordinator roles

 **Your quest for high impact discoveries needs smooth and seamless coordination to fly.
-Scientific coordinators are the individuals that make such magic dusts.**
+Scientific coordinators are the individuals that produce this magic dust.**

 [[toc]]